The virtual flyping theorem: Links and spanning surfaces in thickened surfaces

 \begin{theorem}[Theorem 4.8 of \cite{bk20}] Suppose $(\Sigma,L)$ is nonstabilized.\footnote{Recall that this implies that $L\subset\Sigma\times I$ is a nonsplit link.} Then $L$ is alternating if and only if it has connected\footnote{ Spanning surfaces are assumed to be connected throughout \cite{bk20}.} spanning surfaces of opposite signs. \end{theorem}

-The proof of Theorem \ref{T:bk48} in \cite{bk20}\footnote{Here is a sketch of the proof.
-Given positive- and negative-definite spanning surfaces $F_\pm$ for $L$, isotope $F_\pm$ in the link exterior so that they intersect minimally.
-Then they intersect only in {\it standard arcs}, and collapsing $F_+\cup F_-$ along these arcs and extending through $\nu L$ gives a closed (possibly disconnected) surface $S$ embedded in $\Sigma\times I$, each component of which either is parallel to $\Sigma$ or bounds a ball, and $L$ has an alternating diagram $D$ on $S$.
-Moreover, the checkerboard surfaces of $D$ {\it are} $F\pm$.} shows moreover that if $L$ has connected spanning surfaces of opposite signs, then there is a closed surface $S$ in $\Sigma\times I$ on which $L$ has a fully alternating diagram $D$.
-In particular, if $(L,\Sigma)$ is nonstabilized, then $S$ is isotopic to $\Sigma$.
-Moreover, the checkerboard surfaces of $D$ are isotopic to the given spanning surfaces.
-We state this formally:
+The proof in \cite{bk20} of Theorem \ref{T:bk48} shows moreover that if $L$ has connected spanning surfaces of opposite signs, then there is a closed surface $S$ in $\Sigma\times I$ on which $L$ has a cellular alternating diagram whose checkerboard surfaces are isotopic to the given surfaces; further, if $(L,\Sigma)$ is nonstabilized, then $S$ is isotopic to $\Sigma$.
+Formally:

-\begin{cor} If $B$ and $W$ are connected spanning surfaces of opposite signs spanning $L\subset\Sigma\times I$ and $(\Sigma,L)$ is nonstabilized, then $L$ has a fully alternating diagram on $\Sigma$ whose checkerboard surfaces are isotopic to $B$ and $W$. \footnote{ {\bf Convention:} The checkerboard surfaces $B$ and $W$ of any fully alternating diagram are labeled such that $B$ is positive-definite and $W$ is negative-definite. } \end{cor}
+\begin{cor} If $(\Sigma,L)$ is nonstabilized and $B$ and $W$ are connected spanning surfaces of opposite signs spanning $L$, then $L$ has a cellular alternating diagram on $\Sigma$ whose checkerboard surfaces are isotopic to $B$ and $W$. \end{cor}

-Moreover, much of Boden--Karimi's proof of Theorem \ref{T:bk48} \cite{bk20} goes through even if the spanning surfaces of opposite signs for $L$ are disconnected or if $(\Sigma,L)$ is stabilized, or both.
-In particular, if $L$ has spanning surfaces $F_\pm$ (not necessarily connected) of opposite signs, and $F_\pm$ are isotoped to intersect minimally, then there is a closed surface (not necessarily connected) $S\subset \Sigma\times I$ on which $L$ has a fully alternating diagram $D$, and the given spanning surfaces $F_\pm$ {\it are} the checkerboard surfaces of $D$.
-Moreover, each component of $S$ either is parallel to $\Sigma$ or bounds a 3-ball.
-In particular:

-\begin{cor} If a link $L\subset\Sigma\times I$ has spanning surfaces of opposite signs, then all definite spanning surfaces for $L$ have the same number of connected components. \end{cor}

-\begin{cor} If $(\Sigma,L)$ has spanning surfaces $F_\pm$ of opposite signs, at least one of them connected, then $L$ is alternating and nonsplit.
-Moreover, if $(\Sigma,L)$ is stabilized, then $L$ is contained in a 3-ball. \end{cor}